ai4r/Gesture-Generation-from-Trimodal-Context/README.md

 ![blender output](.github/render.gif)

 Note that we refined rotations for some joints due to the articulation differences between the rigged skeleton and synthesized skeleton by the gesture generation model.

+Character assets used in the paper: [Mannequin](https://blendermarket.com/products/rigged-mannequin-set), [Human](https://blendermarket.com/products/spring-people)

 ## Known Issues